-As the sun dips below the horizon and the sky darkens, the call to prayer will sound from the minarets of Fethiye and those who are fasting will wait for the cannon (it’s actually not a cannon but it sounds like one) to boom from the hillside behind the castle as well as from other high hillsides in the area.
+As the sun dips below the horizon and the sky darkens, the call to prayer will sound from the minarets of Fethiye.
+Those who are fasting will wait for the cannon (it’s actually not a cannon but it sounds like one) to boom from the hillside behind the castle as well as from other high hillsides in the area.
 This practice has also been stopped in the past but was brought back due to popular demand.
-Muslim or not, it seems we all love to here the Iftar bang in Fethiye.
+Muslim or not, it seems we all love to hear the Iftar bang in Fethiye.

 Now it’s Iftar

 Iftar is breaking the fast.
 As you can imagine, once the sun has set and the ‘cannon’ has boomed, people are very hungry and thirsty!
 It’s a flurry of activity at this time.
 Whilst some families will eat together at home, these days, more and more Fethiye locals are choosing to head to the local restaurants.
 You may notice a few tables (particularly in the centre of Fethiye) reserved and set up for people taking up this option where they usually eat from a set Iftar menu.
 Lokanatas will also be geared up for feeding and watering local workers.

 Whatever the time of year, if we’re eating out in the centre of Fethiye during Ramazan, we tend to eat before sunset or we leave it until after the initial Iftar rush.

 Take care on the roads!